dragonee/tasks-collector-tools/README.md

     journal [options]

 Options:
-    -o, -s           Also save a copy as new observation, filling Situation field.
+    -s               Also save a copy as new observation, filling Situation field.
+    -o               Alias for -s.
     -t THREAD, --thread THREAD  Use this thread [default: Daily] -h, --help       Show this message.
     --version        Show version information.